 Species that feed on milkweeds are usually aposematically colored.
-Aposomatic species are those that “advertise” their distastefulness by being brightly colored (see Guilford 1990).
+Aposematic species are those that “advertise” their distastefulness by being brightly colored (see Guilford 1990).
 Two different species of milkweed bug in the family Hemiptera, Lygaeus kalmii and Oncopeltus fasciatus, are thus colored, with bright orange and black markings.”
 There are a whole range of insects sharing the “Orange and Black milkweed complex.”
-Red works too.

 There are those famous longhorn antennae.
 Beetles evolved before flowering plants, and it is thought the robust sensing organs helped the early beetle prototypes scavenge cycads and ferns.

 With over 20,000 species described, Cerambycidae is a large family.
 Many are serious pests, with the larvae boring into wood, where they can cause extensive damage to either living trees or untreated lumber, and adult beetles feed on various plants, sometimes causing grave harm.
 A number of species mimic ants, bees, or wasps (see Locust Borer).